 To reach our goals for outreach and community engagement, our Community Implementation Plan includes coordinated intake, assessment and prioritization for referral, tracking by name all who are homeless in the continuum and input into the Homeless Management Information System (HMIS).
+The coordinated entry system provides access hubs for individuals and families seeking housing and services to and quickly assess their needs and where to refer them within the network of providers.
+HMIS collects information on the homeless population and helps the City to determine the needs of the community and where to target resources.

 There is also utilization of permanent housing to include permanent supportive housing, rapid re-housing, street outreach throughout the continuum, targeting of special populations, such as families with children, youth, chronically homeless, and veterans, as well as procedures for referring unaccompanied youth under the age of 18 and homeless prevention strategy by providing short-term rental, mortgage, and/or utility assistance.